 Your Global Opportunities

-The Global Lounges are open to all NTU and NTIC students and staff.
+The Global Lounges are open to all NTU, NTIC students, Confetti students and staff.
 These dedicated spaces are based on campus and virtually to provide opportunities to internationalise your CV and broaden your horizons.

 Whether you visit the Global Lounges or the Virtual Global Lounge you can expect to: